Slovenske Konjice: History and town sights

 The main street and the transversal connections above the Dravinja are lined with longitudinal or transversally positioned one-storey houses with well-preserved Gothic cores and Renaissance additions.
 The façades were restyled in the 19th century (Biedermeier, Historicism).
 A rarity is the Art Nouveau building of the former savings bank.
 A Marian column dating to the mid-18th century and a column shrine dedicated to Saint Florian above the stream (both designed by the local artist Franc Zamlik in 1750) dominate the open square.
-The town core is well preserved.

-Slovenske Konjice played a role during the Slovenian peasant revolt of 1515, with rebels here composing a letter with their demands to send to the emperor in Vienna.
+The town core is well preserved.Slovenske Konjice played a role during the Slovenian peasant revolt of 1515, with rebels here composing a letter with their demands to send to the emperor in Vienna.
 Economic development was boosted after construction of main Vienna to Trieste road in the 18th century.
 During the 19th century the town got a local court.
 The Austrian Southern Railway was built in 1846, but it ran 15 km east of Konjice.
 On 20 June 1892, work started on a narrow gauge (760 mm) steam railroad line called Konjičanka from Poljčane to Slovenske Konjice, which was opened on 20 December 1892.
 On 29 June 1921 it was extended to Zreče.
 It was closed in 1963, and the tracks were removed in 1970.
 A museum locomotive K.3 (Gonobitz), built by the Krauss factory at Linz and used on this line, is on display at the Slovenian Railway Museum in Ljubljana.

+In 2022, torrential rains caused basements to flood in Slovenske Konjice.